ecwpz91/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 This sample project includes a simple UI that allows you to access the Inventory API.
 This is the same UI that you previously accessed outside of OpenShift which shows the CoolStore inventory.
-Click on the route URL at `Networking > Routes` to access the sample UI.
+Click on the route URL at `Application > Routes` to access the sample UI.

 ![Overview link]({% image_path inventory-route-link.png %})

 > NOTE: If you get a '404 Not Found' error, just reload the page a few times until the Inventory UI appears.
 This is due to a lack of health check which you are about to fix!

-You can also access the application through the link on the `Project Status` page.
+You can also access the application through the link on the `Project Overview` page.

 ![Overview link]({% image_path inventory-route-link-status.png %})